Bret Pettichord

 Consulting & Speaking

-Recent Writing
+Featured Writing

 Read my blog for short, recent essays on various topics.
-Lately, most of my 'writing' has been ruby code for the Watir testing tool.

 "Watir and Selenium", a description of the two leading open-source tools for web testing and an explanation for why I've contributed to both.

-"Homebrew Test Automation", the complete lecture notes to my full-day seminar on open-source test tools, including how to use them to build a homebrew testing framework customized for your software.
+"Homebrew Test Automation", complete lecture notes to my full-day seminar on open-source test tools, including how to use them to build a homebrew testing framework customized for your software.
 Explains how testing insights from Extreme Programming can be used by testers at large.
 Includes slides and detailed notes.

 Agile Testing Challenges, a talk describing strategies for overcoming common challenges that testers face on agile development projects.